Jim Swire: al-Megrahi's appeal and release

-Swire met Abdelbaset al-Megrahi for the first time on Wednesday 16 November 2005 and spent an hour with him in the governor's office to ask Megrahi whether he would still press for the SCCRC to continue its review of his case if Megrahi were repatriated to Libya.
+Swire met Abdelbaset al-Megrahi for the first time on Wednesday 16 November 2005 and spent an hour with him in the governor's office to ask Megrahi whether he would still press for the Scottish Criminal Cases Review Commission (SCCRC) to continue its review of his case if Megrahi were repatriated to Libya.
 Swire said Megrahi stated he would continue to pursue a review, and Swire added that UKF-103 would press for a review if Megrahi did not follow through.

 On 28 June 2007, the SCCRC, after its four-year review, found that Megrahi's conviction could have been a miscarriage of justice and granted him leave for a second appeal to the Court of Criminal Appeal.
 Swire was interviewed on BBC Radio 4's Today Programme a few hours before the SCCRC announced its decision.
 Megrahi's second appeal was expected to be heard at the Court of Criminal Appeal in 2009.

 In October 2007, Swire offered to lawyers trying to prove the innocence of al-Megrahi.

 In December 2008, Peter Fraser, Lord Fraser of Carmyllie, the former lord advocate, said that Swire's insistence that Al Megrahi was innocent was comparable to the "Stockholm syndrome", where captives grow to admire and defend their captors.
 Many American families of victims criticised Swire for his support of Libya.
 Swire said that he felt upset by Fraser's comments.
 Fraser defended his position, insisting on his choice of words.

 In the same month, Swire founded the Justice for Megrahi Campaign which sought interim release from jail for Megrahi, who had been diagnosed with metastasized prostatic cancer and was terminally ill, so that he could return to his family in Libya pending his second appeal against conviction.

 On 20 August 2009, owing to the cancer, Megrahi was released on compassionate grounds by the Scottish Justice Secretary, Kenny MacAskill.
 Application had also been made to transfer Megrahi to Libya through a prisoner transfer agreement between the UK government and Libya, though, to meet the criteria for this transfer, the conviction of a prisoner needed to be final and, ostensibly, to facilitate this, Megrahi abandoned his appeal.
 Swire expressed his approval of the release but disappointment that the appeal had been abandoned.
 In January 2012 Swire travelled to Tripoli to meet with Megrahi, before the latter died in May 2012.